DV6462/1092_YZU_Machine_Learning/README.md

-First, open derminal and install miniconda as well as clone the donkey project
+First, open terminal and install miniconda as well as clone the donkey project

 ```sh
 $ mkdir project